 Assessment Services is a confidential, client-focused resource that provides provincewide service to adult individuals and groups.
 Adults who have a history of difficulty in school can be evaluated before personal and financial resources are invested.
 This better ensures a successful outcome to career and training action plans.
 Staff members are master and doctoral degree level professionals who specialize in psychological and educational assessment, counseling and education.

-The service provides a wide range of assessment tools that are not available anywhere else in P.E.I. to address the specific needs of clients.
+The service provides a wide range of assessment tools to address the specific needs of clients.
 Assessment Services provides specialized assessments that are multi-dimensional and flexible; offers a mobile service; complements existing services; provides follow-up counseling; assists with the development of individualized learning plans; arranges referrals to appropriate service agencies based upon assessment results; maintains private and confidential records; and provides one on one or group assessments, depending upon need.

 Our core offerings include: